Queen Sonja of Norway: Public life

-The Queen accompanies the King on official state visits abroad.
-She acts as the hostess when foreign heads of state officially visit Norway.
+Sonja accompanied Harald on official state visits abroad.
+She acted as the hostess when foreign heads of state officially visit Norway.

-In 2005, Queen Sonja became the first queen ever to visit Antarctica.
-The Queen was there to open the Norwegian Troll research station in the country's Antarctic dependency, Queen Maud Land.
-The Queen flew in on one of the Royal Norwegian Air Force's C-130H Hercules transport aircraft, landing at Troll Airfield.
+In 2005, Sonja became the first queen to visit Antarctica.
+She was there to open the Norwegian Troll research station in the country's Antarctic dependency, Queen Maud Land.
+Sonja flew in on one of the Royal Norwegian Air Force's C-130H Hercules transport aircraft, landing at Troll Airfield.

-In 2017 Queen Sonja was awarded the Trysil-Knut Prize.
-She is the first woman to ever receive the award.
+In 2017, Sonja was awarded the Trysil-Knut Prize.
+She is the first woman to receive the award.

 The Queen was appointed a Rear Admiral in the Royal Norwegian Navy and a Brigadier in the Norwegian Army.
 She has undergone a basic officer training course and has participated in exercises.

-On 17 January 2021, Queen Sonja celebrated 30 years as Norway's queen consort.
+On 17 January 2021, Sonja celebrated 30 years as Norway's queen consort.

+After the death of Harald V, Sonja ceased to be queen consort and became a queen mother, being titled simply as Queen Sonja without the style of Her Majesty.

+To reflect her new position as the mother of the reigning monarch, the Royal Court officially adopted the title of kongemor to refer to her.
+Translating literally to "king's mother", the term serves as the Norwegian equivalent to the English titles of queen mother or queen dowager.
+The title was first utilized in an official capacity by the court during the funeral of Princess Astrid in September 2026.

+The adoption of kongemor sparked public discussion in Norway, as the term represents a departure from recent modern royal custom and is rooted in Viking Age and saga history.

 Activities

 In 1972, Sonja was involved in establishing Princess Märtha Louise's Fund, which provides assistance to disabled children in Norway.
 She has taken active part in large-scale initiatives to raise funds for international refugees and spent time in the 1970s visiting Vietnamese boat refugees in Malaysia.

-From 1987 to 1990, Crown Princess Sonja served as Vice President of the Norwegian Red Cross.
-She was responsible for the organisation's international activities.
-She took part in a Red Cross delegation to Botswana and Zimbabwe in 1989.
+From 1987 to 1990, Sonja served as Vice President of the Norwegian Red Cross.
+She was responsible for the organisation's international activities and took part in a Red Cross delegation to Botswana and Zimbabwe in 1989.

 Queen Sonja's School Award was established in 2006 and is awarded to schools who have "demonstrated excellence in its efforts to promote inclusion and equality".

-In 2021, Frank Rossavik said that now she is starting an [art] gallery, to sell works by artists that she has given her prestigious prizes to.